intel/rohd-hcl/doc/components/standard_interfaces.md

 # Standard Interfaces

-ROHD HCL provides a set of standard interfaces using ROHD `Interface`s.
+ROHD-HCL provides a set of standard interfaces using ROHD `Interface`s.
 This makes it easy to instantiate and connect common interfaces in a configurable way.

 ## APB